MarelGuy/Jay/Updates/JUNE.md

 Yeah Devil May Cry 5 is a good game.
 I'll resume my work on the project.
 In these days tho, I worked on the syntax of Jay too, I'll probably change something else in the future.

+## 2022-06-21

+So, some time ago I started Boxing, so I can't really concentrate only on the project, I'm still working sometimes, but less than before.
+Also, we got some things fixed, but it's nothing much, now I just need to fix the bug and then I can continue with the project.